Need-based Financial Aid

 For the purposes of awarding financial aid, a student’s need is determined by contrasting the student’s nine-month academic year expenses against his or her financial resources which may include income, assets and outside scholarships.

-Expense norms are useful when figuring out what your costs are likely to be for the up-coming year.
-The Norm figures are based on the 2015 Consumer Price Index.
+Expense norms for 2016-17: Expense norms are useful when figuring out what your costs are likely to be for the up-coming year.
+The norm figures are based on the 2015 Consumer Price Index.
 They include most costs that you will encounter when you attend seminary.

-These are the largest awards that you will receive in CTS scholarship or CTS need based financial aid or the maximum you might be eligible for if you are awarded a scholarship and need based aid.
+Maximum financial assistance amounts for 2016-17: These are the largest awards that you will receive in CTS scholarship or CTS need-based financial aid, or the maximum you might be eligible for if you are awarded a scholarship and need-based aid.

 Applying for Need-based Financial Aid

 In addition to the seminary’s financial aid application, you must also complete and submit the FAFSA (Free Application for Federal Student Aid), available at www.fafsa.ed.gov.
-Columbia's federal code is G01560.
+Columbia Theological Seminary's federal code is G01560.
 To complete this form, you must have a copy of your tax return for the previous year.